 Any industry sector that encompasses a huge supply footprint across a large cross-section of businesses within that sector is classified as a supply chain.
 A supply chain is a constantly moving and evolving network of supply and demand, a balancing act of many components for a common goal.
 That goal is to produce the best product in the best condition for the end consumer as efficiently as possible.
 What a mouthful!
-View our playlist videos here!
+Supply chain management is an important part of the entire logistics of a business.

 Let’s break it down into the 3 V’s: